jordonist23/800LansGallery/_posts/2023-06-06-some-of-my-fav-cover-pt-1.md

 *Origional Song Link: [link](https://www.youtube.com/watch?v=he4WPvKGGR0)*
 <div style="width:100%;height:0px;position:relative;padding-bottom:75.000%;"><iframe src="https://streamable.com/e/froeax" frameborder="0" width="100%" height="315" allowfullscreen style="width:100%;height:100%;position:absolute;left:0px;top:0px;overflow:hidden;"></iframe></div>

 Jamie fox is one of the most talented entertainers of all time.
 He can impersonate, act, sing, perform stand up and much more.
 Some of his most memorable moments are when hes able to combine all these talents in one performance.
-There is no better example of this than when not only does a slowed down version of the brady bunch.
+There is no better example of this than when he does a slowed down version of the brady bunch live in his stand up.
 He also sings the brady bunch in the style of Prince, Luther Vandross and others.
 This has got to go down as one of the best live performances of all time.